Near Hopwood in Fayette County, Pennsylvania — The American Northeast (Mid-Atlantic)

 The famous Washington-Braddock Road emerging from Laurel Hill Mountain one hundred yards eastward turned northward at this point.

 Rock Fort Camp, where Braddock’s army encamped June 28, 1755, was situated one hundred fifty yards to the northward.
 Two miles beyond are Washington’s first battlefield, 1754, Jumonville’s grave and Dunbar’s camp 1765.

 Erected by The Phalanx Fraternity Y.M.O.A., Connellsville, Penna.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Washington’s Spring (a few steps from this marker); Washington-Braddock Road 1754-55 Rock Fort Camp Braddock Road (approx. one mile away); a different marker also named Braddock Road (approx. 1½ miles away); Braddock’s Original Grave Site (approx. 3 miles away); National Road (approx. 3 miles away); Braddock’s Grave (approx. 3 miles away); A Secret Grave (approx. 3 miles away).
+Washington’s Spring (a few steps from this marker); Washington-Braddock Road 1754-55 Rock Fort Camp (about 500 feet away, measured in a direct line); Braddock Road (approx. one mile away); a different marker also named Braddock Road (approx. 1½ miles away); Braddock’s Original Grave Site (approx. 3 miles away); National Road (approx. 3 miles away); Braddock’s Grave (approx. 3 miles away); A Secret Grave (approx. 3 miles away).
 Touch for a list and map of all markers in Hopwood.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 31, 2006, by J. J. Prats of Powell, Ohio.
-This page has been viewed 2,463 times since then and 28 times this year.
+It was originally submitted on August 31, 2006, by J. J. Prats of Powell, Ohio.
+This page has been viewed 2,545 times since then and 18 times this year.
 Last updated on June 29, 2014, by Jay Stern of Connellsville, Pennsylvania.
 Photos: 1, 2. submitted on August 31, 2006, by J. J. Prats of Powell, Ohio. • Bill Pfingsten was the editor who published this page.